 This information can change, please double-check sources for information, and continue to monitor sources or back here for updates.

-In addition to traditional SBA funding program, the CARES Act has established several new temporary programs.
+FEDERAL: In addition to traditional SBA funding program, the CARES Act has established several new temporary programs.
 The Small Business Administration (SBA) will provide 100% federally-backed loans to eligible small businesses and 501(c)(3) non-profits with less than 500 employees.
 These will be issued through banks and other lenders.
 These loans will NOT require SBA pre-approval.

 - Economic Injury Disaster Loan (EIDL) This loan will provide economic relief to small businesses and non profits that are experiencing temporary loss of revenue.